-Will a few of the “elite” of the research world be on the wrong side of history when it comes to STAP stem cells?
+Will a few of the “elite” of the research world be on the wrong side of history when it comes to STAP cells?

 It seems some don’t want people talking about just how bad the STAP situation might be.
 Bad news may travel fast as the expression goes, but the people who talk about it may put themselves at risk from the royalty.

 Apparently this has been going on for thousands of years.